 Cooperative Research Farms (CRF) is comprised of prominent feed manufacturers serving livestock and poultry producers and equine owners.
-CRF is considered one of the leaders in advanced nutrition, developing groundbreaking concepts for animal nutrition research, cultivating human resources, and providing long-term financial commitment for the associations mission. "> News - Our Co-op
+CRF is considered one of the leaders in advanced nutrition, developing groundbreaking concepts for animal nutrition research, cultivating human resources, and providing long-term financial commitment for the associations mission. "> What is CRF?

 What is CRF?